 Ontario is not the first province to introduce a bubble zone law.
 The proposed legislation will likely mirror BC’s Access to Abortion Services Act passed in 1996.
-This act creates “access zones” which include the abortion providers’ residences and offices, and any other facility that the Justice Minister chooses.
+This Act creates “access zones” which include the abortion providers’ residences and offices, and any other facility that the Justice Minister chooses.
 It then outlines a number of activities that are now illegal in these zones.

 These activities include:

-- Recording abortion providers or patients
+- Video-recording abortion providers or patients